habitus-eu/HabitusGUI/README.md

 2. cd to the folder 'HabitusDocker' folder as created earlier

-3. Run the image and expose it to a data volume on the host:
+3. CD to the directory where the data is located.

-`docker run --rm -v /home/vincent/projects/fontys:/srv/shiny-server/data -p 3838:3838 habitus-app`
+4. Run the image and expose it to a data volume on the host:

-Here `/home/vincent/projects/fontys` should be replaced by the local directory you would like to expose to the app.
+`docker run --rm -v $PWD/:/srv/shiny-server/data/ -p 3838:3838 habitus-gui`

-4. Open app in browser: `http://localhost:3838/`
+5. Open app in browser: `http://localhost:3838/`

 #### 2.2.4 Remove HabitusGUI image